 Below, you will find some of the dog treats that we recommend.
 These treats will help encourage your pooch to perform to your commands and can be used for all types of training.

 Wagg Training Treats are an ideal treat that can be used with all dogs, ages 8 weeks and up.
 The treat itself is oven baked for a healthy and delicious taste profile.
 You will find that this product has no sugar added to it, so it will not cause unnecessary weight gain when used properly.

 Training has never been as easy as could be!
 Try Barker and Barker Low Fat Dog Training Treats to help encourage your pooch to listen to your commands.
-These tasty little treats are made to be low in fat and salt content, so they can be used for those pups who are on a diet too.
+These tasty little treats are made to be low in fat and salt content, so they can be used for those dogs who are on a diet too.

 The treat itself has only 0.3 calories per piece, so you will feel confident using them to train.
-One thing to keep in mind is that these treats are made with human-grade ingredients and are both grain and cereal free, so they are ideal for pups who may suffer with grain allergies.
+One thing to keep in mind is that these treats are made with human-grade ingredients and are both grain and cereal free, so they are ideal for those who may suffer from grain allergies.

 You will find that these treats are small enough to be used regularly and they fit in your pocket without an issue and you never have to worry about them crumbling.
-The treats themselves come loaded with the salmon scent to help grab and maintain your pup’s focus.
+The treats themselves come loaded with the salmon scent to help grab and maintain your dog’s focus.

 The Feelwells treats are made for all dogs over the age of 10 weeks.